privateprep/coding-space-website/src/pages/programs/spring.md

     textAlign: center
     bgColor: "#faf6ee"
     heading: Code the Future This Spring
-    mdContent: We’re excited to welcome you to The Coding Space.
+    mdContent: We’re excited to welcome you to The Coding Space where anything is possible.
 Whether you’re joining us at one of our in-person locations or meeting up with classmates for virtual lessons, we’re looking forward to learning, growing, and—of course—coding with you!
-Here’s what we’re offering this spring.
+Here’s what we’re offering this spring
   - type: textAndImageBlock
     buttons:
       bgColor: "#9de2dd"